 - The other, begin with the cuff and work downwards

 The method you choose affects what knitting needles you’ll need.

 FAQS About Sock Knitting Needles

 What Size Needles For Socks?

-It depends on the yarn weight and thickness of the yarn, the label should tell you which one is best suited to it.
+It depends on the yarn weight and thickness.
+The label tells you which is best.

-How Do You Knit Socks With 4 Needles?
+How Do You Make Socks With 4 Needles?

-That’s the most common method of knitting socks, which is knitting them on DPNs, or double-pointed needles.
+The most common method of knitting socks is knitting them on DPNs.